youssef-t/basic-flutter-app-with-flutter-gherkin/README.md

 ## A basic flutter application with flutter_gherkin

-A project to demonstrate a bug when using the Json Reporter with a data table containing null values.
+A project to demonstrate test failure because of a data table containing null values.

 ### Commands to run the project
 ```